ntheile/World-Survey-Kit/readme.md

 * added a news feed to the home page
 * added together js remove the views, content and scripts folder
 * added google analytics
+* fix the profile menu dropdown to work on all pages
+* fix the tutorial to work for a App.isAdmin = false user view